gxapplications/asterism/README.md

 [The technical and developer documentation is here.](https://github.com/gxapplications/asterism/wiki/Developer-documentation) If you want to install and develop on the platform, this is for you.

-# :construction: Project under first stage development
+# :construction: Project under beta stage development
-_asterism_ is for now in development stage, for several months.
+_asterism_ is for now in beta stage, for several months.
 The main goals of this project are:
 - A NodeJS stateful server allows constant monitoring, background actions or programmed behaviors of your domotics stuff.
 Made to fit a small hardware configuration like a Raspberry Pi2.
 - A modern & responsive web interface that displays a dashboard is permanently connected to the server to control everything.
 You make your dashboard with what you want.
 - Every domotics features are bundled in third part plugins.
 You choose the plugins you need, only.

-Please come back in few months to see alpha release.
+Please come back in few months to see v1.0 release.
 Thank you!

 :copyright: 2017 GXApplications. [ [License](https://github.com/gxapplications/asterism/blob/master/LICENSE.md) ]